A system of inhomogeneous NLS arising in optical media with a $\chi^{(2)}$ nonlinearity, part I : Dynamics: Introduction

 That is, if $(u(t),v(t))$ is a solution to \eqref{INLS} with initial data $(u_0,v_0)$, then $(u_\lambda(t),v_\lambda(t))$ is also a solution to \eqref{INLS} with initial data $(u_\lambda(0), v_\lambda(0))$.
 This scaling leaves the $\dot{\Hc}^{s_c}$-norm of initial data invariant, i.e.,

 where

 is the critical Sobolev exponent.
 When $s_c=0$ or $\alpha=\frac{4-d}{2}$, system \eqref{INLS} is called mass-critical; while for $s_c=1$ or $\alpha=\frac{6-d}{2}$, system \eqref{INLS} is known as energy-critical.
-According to this terminology, our local well-posedness result is available only for the energy-subcritical regime and it is summarized as follows:
+According to this terminology, our local well-posedness result is available only for the energy-subcritical regime.
+The case of energy-critical nonlinearity $\alpha=\frac{6-d}{2}$ with $3\leq d\leq 5$ is special and will be addressed in a forthcoming work.